 Replication Manager Overview

-This feature requires a Cloudera Enterprise license.
-For more information, see Managing Licenses.
+Replication Manager requires a Cloudera Enterprise license.
+To understand more about Cloudera license requirements, see Managing Licenses.

 You can also use Cloudera Manager to schedule, save, and restore snapshots of HDFS directories and HBase tables.